Best Ultralight Sleeping Bags of 2025

 Cons:

-The Zpacks 20F Full Zip Sleeping Bag is a high-end quilt/sleeping bag hybrid that would be virtually perfect if it had a differential cut.
+The Zpacks 20F Full Zip Sleeping Bag is a high-end quilt and sleeping bag hybrid that would be virtually perfect if it had a differential cut.

-Weighing only 21.4 ounces in size regular, this is the second lightest bag on our list, right behind the Feathered Friends Tanager CFL 20 Sleeping Bag, reviewed below.
-It is constructed from premium materials, including 13.7 ounces of 900 fill DownTek goose down and 0.51 ounce/square yard, 7-denier liner, and shell fabrics.
+Weighing only 21.4 ounces in size regular, this is the lightest 20-degree Fahrenheit bag on our list.
+Its premium materials include 13.7 ounces of 900-fill DownTek goose down and 0.51 ounce/square yard, 7-denier liner, and shell fabrics.
 The fabrics are thin and light, allowing the down to loft fully.
-The shell is also so thin it’s scary but is constructed with a tiny ripstop woven throughout, providing some peace of mind.
-Unfortunately, this material has proven to be the least downproof on any bag we tested, with little feathers leaking through here and there.
+The shell is so thin it’s scary, but it’s constructed with a tiny ripstop woven throughout, providing some peace of mind.
+Unfortunately, this material has proven to be the least downproof of any bag we tested, with little feathers leaking through here and there.

-So now you might be wondering what on earth could be wrong with this sleeping bag.
-In our opinion, it’s a little overpriced for what it is, especially when compared to the Feathered Friends Flicker UL Quilt Sleeping Bag – 20 Degree, reviewed above.
+So now, you might be wondering what on earth could be wrong with this sleeping bag.
+It’s a little overpriced for what it is, especially compared to the Feathered Friends Flicker UL Quilt Sleeping Bag – 20 Degree, reviewed above.
 The Feathered Friends bag has more high-quality down — 14.7 ounces of 950-plus fill versus Zpacks’s 13.7 ounces of 900 fill — and is constructed with a differential cut while being only $10 more expensive.

 The lack of the differential cut was why we weren’t completely happy with this option.
-In short, bags with a differential cut are constructed with the shell cut a couple of inches wider than the liner and are capable of lofting fully even when elbows, knees, and shoulders are pressing into the liner.
+In short, bags with a differential cut have the shell cut a couple of inches wider than the liner.
+They can loft fully even when your elbows, knees, and shoulders press into the liner.
 We expect premium quilts with high price points to come with this feature.
-But, if they added a differential cut to the Zpacks 20F Full Zip Sleeping Bag, the price could be justified, and it would really start to compete with our top picks.
+But, if they added a differential cut to the Zpacks 20F Full Zip Sleeping Bag, the price would make more sense, and it would really start to compete with our top picks.

 Type: Hoodless Sleeping Bag | Advertised Weight: 21 ounces (595 grams) in size standard/medium | Actual Weight: 21.4 ounces (606 grams) | Fill Weight: 13.7 ounces (388 grams) 900 fill water-repellent down | Temperature Rating: 20 degrees Fahrenheit | Packed Size: 6 x 12 inches (15 x 30 centimeters) 7.1 liters